greg-md/php-dependency-injection/README.md

 # How It Works

-All you need to start using the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) technique, is to instantiate an IoC and define objects in it.
+All you need to start using the [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) technique, is to instantiate an IoC Container and define objects in it.

 ```php
 $ioc = new \Greg\DependencyInjection\IoCContainer();